 About the Fund

-The California Watershed Protection Fund supports projects designed to benefit the water quality of many of California’s watersheds and their ecosystems.
+The California Watershed Protection Fund is enabled by court-ordered environmental mitigation payments.
+Most of the mitigation payments relate to federal Clean Water Act problems and are limited to supporting projects designed to benefit the surface water quality of many of California’s watersheds and their ecosystems.
 Due to funding fluctuations, the specific watersheds eligible for grants may vary – please check the list of currently eligible watersheds.
-We anticipate that this funding process will be very competitive and most grants awarded will be in the $7,500 – $25,000 range.
-While the Rose Foundation welcomes proposals from small grassroots conservation and environmental justice groups, most grants are awarded to well-established organizations with a strong track record of community-based water quality stewardship.
-If your organization is new or small (under $100,000 annual expenses), we urge you to consider applying to our Northern California Environmental Grassroots Fund instead.
+Maximum grant amount of $40,000 with most grants expected to range between $10,000 and $30,000.
+All applicants must be able to demonstrate a strong track record of community-based water quality stewardship.
+The Rose Foundation welcomes proposals from small grassroots conservation and environmental justice groups, but if your organization is really new or very small we urge you to consider applying to our California Environmental Grassroots Fund instead.

 - Letters of Inquiry due February 23, 2024 by 5:00 PM PT

-- Grant awards will be announced May 2018
+- Grant awards will be announced in May 2024

 Eligibility and Priorities